gabroe/dropWizardWs/README.md

 # Overview

-The project contains a small set of resources that can be used as an example of how to create new web services with this infrastructure.
+The project contains a small set of resources that can be used as an starting project of how to create Java REST web services.
 Some of the tools used for this application are:

 -[Maven](http://maven.apache.org/) Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.